CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/emsp_locations.md

 -   evse_uid: unique id of the EVSE object provided by IOP.
 -   connector_id: unique id of the Connector object provided by IOP.

+**Gireve strongly advises partners not to use them because we do not provide support for those flows, and we do not guarantee any service level on them.**

 ### PULL Locations ToIOP: Get List Pagination

 If the eMSP wants to retrieve a list of Locations, it can call the URL: /ocpi/cpo/2.2.1/locations using the paginated properties date_from, date_to, offset and limit.